Open source · Free

 Real commands are safer than generated shell snippets

-Command guardrails, confirmation steps, and setup checks reduce the common failure modes in raw AI-CLI usage: guessed flags, wrong command routing, and skipped prerequisites.
+Deterministic command routing, explicit confirmation gates, and setup validation reduce the common failure modes in raw AI-CLI usage: guessed flags, wrong command routing, and skipped prerequisites.

 Get Started